 Travelling with Local Operators like Nkuringo Safaris also makes sure your gorilla safari adventure positively impacts the local communities around the gorilla sanctuaries.
 The company encourages hiring a local porter for your excursion into the misty jungles.

 Reaching the gorillas is a strenuous endeavour.
-In southwest Uganda, the terrain is uneven, steep and there are no visible trails, but the tracker cuts the way through with a machete.
+In southwest Uganda, the terrain is uneven and steep and there are no visible trails, but the tracker cuts the way through with a machete.
 If you’re not a seasoned trekker, you’ll want to have someone to help you physically navigate through.
 Porters come from the communities that heavily populate Uganda’s gorilla sanctuary that could have been looking for living in the jungles and maybe killing the gorillas.
 For just $20, you will have generously given to a family that lives on less than $1 per day.

 Nkuringo Safaris also owns a world-class award-winning property in the southern section of Bwindi Impenetrable Forest, where they host many tourists that come to see the gorillas.
 Like many others around the park, the property employs people from the communities and runs sustainable programs that contribute directly to the women and children’s wellbeing.
 By staying in their properties, you’re fundamentally improving the lives of the locals that work for Nkuringo.